USS Samuel B Roberts: World's deepest shipwreck discovered

 Of the Samuel B Roberts' 224-man crew, 89 were killed.
 The 120 survivors had to cling to life rafts for 50 hours before being rescued.

-Mr Vescovo said: "It was an extraordinary honour to locate this incredibly famous ship, and by doing so have the chance to retell her story of heroism and duty to those who may not know of the ship and her crew's sacrifice."
+Mr Vescovo, a naval reservist in his time, said it was an extraordinary honour to locate the lost ship and by doing so have the chance to retell its amazing story of heroism and duty.

+"We like to say that steel doesn't lie and that the wrecks of these vessels are the last witnesses to the battles that they fought," he told BBC News.

+"The Sammy B engaged the Japanese heavy cruisers at point blank range and fired so rapidly it exhausted its ammunition; it was down to shooting smoke shells and illumination rounds just to try to set fires on the Japanese ships, and it kept firing.
+It was just an extraordinary act of heroism.
+Those men - on both sides - were fighting to the death."